erfanmirhosein/code-journey/Notes.md

 - **Effective Java:**
     - Item 1, up until the middle of page 27, A fifth advantage of static....
 - **The DDD Book":**
-    - up until page 5, where it talks about google.
+    - up until page 6, Generic subdomains.